 - Find a shoe that comes in multiple widths.
 Makers of high-quality shoes are much more concerned with a proper fit that those who crank out shoes on a budget.
 For this reason, they are likely to offer more than one (and hopefully several) widths.
 Because styles and brands vary in width, you might need a medium width in one shoe and a wide or extra wide in another.
 Don’t be afraid to try several widths and return a pair of shoes that isn’t quite right for you.

 How to care for your dress shoes to extend their life

 As with choosing an easy-to-care-for shoe, we’ll try and make your overall shoe care something that you can do quickly and easily.
 In something is more onerous or time-consuming it *might* be better, but it’s also less likely that it will actually happen.
 So let’s choose 2 quick care items that are simple to do (and will keep your shoes alive):

 - Buy shoe forms.
 While shoe forms may seem to be for snobby, rich people – the snobby, rich people have it right.
 Shoe forms serve two crucial functions for your shoes: they maintain the shoe’s shape, and they soak up leftover foot moisture.
 Those two functions will help your shoes last longer, look better, and not smell terrible.
-We recommend that you get yourself a good quality (don’t go overboard, wood is wood) pair of cedar shoe forms (I use Stratton Forms which you can pick up in a 2 or 3 pack here!)
+We recommend that you get yourself a good quality (don’t go overboard, wood is wood) pair of cedar shoe forms.

 - Polish your shoes.
 Spending 10 mins on your shoes once or twice a week will keep the leather clean (dirt kills) and will prevent it from drying out.
 Hopefully, you know how to polish your shoes.
 If not, The Art of Manliness has a good guide.
 Just grab some quality (but budget) polish and buff it out!